misprintt/mockatoo/README.md

 > Disambiguation: The **Mockatoo** belongs to the bird family *Cacatuidae* and look suspiciously like a taxidermied [Cockatoo](http://en.wikipedia.org/wiki/Cockatoo) with fake plumage.
 They are mostly found nesting within testing habitats and like  to repeat what you say (like a parrot).
 A Mockatoo may turn violent if mistaken for a *MockingBird* :)

-Mockatoo supports Haxe 3 and 2.10 across most platforms (AVM2, JavaScript, Neko, C++, etc)

-## Haxe 3

 ### Installation

+Mockatoo supports Haxe 3 across most platforms (AVM2, JavaScript, Neko, C++, etc)

-Install current official release from haxelib (2.0.0)
+Install current official release from haxelib (2.x)

 	haxelib install mockatoo